-Let me kick off with some advice that even the most experienced lure tosser can’t argue with.
-If your major objective when fishing for yellowfin whiting is to catch a personal bag limit of 20 each time out, go and pump a mess of clickers or dig some worms.
+Let me kick off with some advice that even the most experienced lure tosser can’t argue with: If your major objective when fishing for yellowfin whiting is to catch a personal bag limit of 20 each time out, go and pump a mess of clickers or dig some worms.
 There’s simply nothing that will catch these delightful little fish like fresh, lively bait taken from the same area you’ll be fishing.

 However, if you’re looking for a more exciting and definitely more challenging way of hooking inshore whiting, leave the hooks, sinkers and bait at home and instead pack a selection of small surface poppers.

 Catching yellowfin whiting on lures certainly didn’t originate here.
 It was pioneered in southern NSW estuaries by a handful of thinking anglers who were primarily targeting shallow water bream.
 Whiting were a by-catch for these guys in the early stages, but as they refined technique and experimented with different lures, the ratio of whiting to bream began to change.
-I kept a close eye on what guys like Kaj Busch, Steve Starling and Brett Wilson were up to, and was intrigued by their results.
+I kept a close eye on what guys like Kaj Busch, Steve Starling, and Brett Wilson were up to, and was intrigued by their results.

 I should point out here that the estuary whiting these guys were chasing isn’t the same species as the yellowfin that we get down here in South Australia, but the two are closely related and very similar in many ways.

 The East Coast sand whiting (Sillago ciliata) is a slightly bigger, chunkier fish than our yellowfin (Sillago schomburgkii).
-It’s found from Cape York, Queensland southward along the coast and the Great Barrier Reef to Eastern Victoria and the East coast of Tassie down to Southport.
-They’ve been caught on surf beaches, sand flats in many estuaries and occasionally in some coastal rivers and lakes.
-Although superficially similar in appearance, the East Coast fish has a taller first dorsal fin, a more raked forehead and is generally stockier.
+It’s found from Cape York, Queensland southward along the coast, and the Great Barrier Reef to Eastern Victoria and the East Coast of Tassie down to Southport.
+They’ve been caught on surf beaches, sand flats in many estuaries, and occasionally in some coastal rivers and lakes.
+Although superficially similar in appearance, the East Coast fish has a taller first dorsal fin, a more raked forehead, and is generally stockier.

-The yellowfin whiting or Western sand whiting (Sillago schomburgkii) is endemic to the waters of the eastern Indian Ocean off South West Australia, and is believed to exist as two separate populations, one in Western Australia and the other in South Australia.
+The yellowfin whiting or Western sand whiting (Sillago schomburgkii) is endemic to the waters of the eastern Indian Ocean off South West Australia and is believed to exist as two separate populations, one in Western Australia and the other in South Australia.
 The western population extends from Dampier south to Albany, with no records of the species between Albany and Spencer Gulf further west.
-The southern population occurs in Spencer Gulf and Gulf St Vincent, extending eastward to the Fleurieu Peninsula.
+The southern population occurs in the Spencer Gulf and the Gulf St Vincent, extending eastward to the Fleurieu Peninsula.

 Like a lot of Aussies who enjoy wading the flats with ultra-light tackle in pursuit of yellowfin, I decided to try the surface popper thing.
 I’d heard whispers of some nice whiting taken on lures in the Port Gawler area, as well as on the opposite side of Gulf St Vincent around Ardrossan, so I managed to scrounge up a few poppers of the right size and gave it a shot.